Google Web Toolkit

 Google Web Toolkit (GWT /ˈɡwɪt/), or GWT Web Toolkit, is an open-source set of tools that allows web developers to create and maintain JavaScript front-end applications in Java.
 It is licensed under Apache License 2.0.

-GWT emphasizes reusable approaches to everyday web development tasks, namely asynchronous remote procedure calls, history management, bookmarking, UI abstraction, internationalization, and cross-browser portability.
+GWT supports various web development tasks, such as asynchronous remote procedure calls, history management, bookmarking, UI abstraction, internationalization, and cross-browser portability.

 History

 GWT version 1.0 RC 1 was released on May 16, 2006.
 Google announced GWT at the JavaOne conference in 2006.

 In August 2010, Google acquired Instantiations, a company known for focusing on Eclipse Java developer tools, including GWT Designer, which is now bundled with Google Plugin for Eclipse.

-In 2011 with the introduction of the Dart programming language, Google reassured the GWT community that GWT would continue to be supported for the foreseeable future but also hinted at a possible rapprochement between the two Google approaches to "structured web programming".
-They've also admitted, however, that several of the engineers previously working on GWT are now working on Dart.
+In 2011 with the introduction of the Dart programming language, Google stated that GWT would continue to be supported for the foreseeable future while also hinting at a possible rapprochement between the two Google approaches to structured web programming.
+However, they also mentioned that several of the engineers previously working on GWT are now working on Dart.

 In 2012 at their annual I/O conference, Google announced that GWT would be transformed from a Google project to a fully open-sourced project.
-In July 2013, Google posted on its GWT blog that the transformation to an open-source project was complete.
+In July 2013, Google posted on its GWT blog that the transformation to an open-source project was completed.

 Development with GWT

-Using GWT, developers can develop and debug Ajax applications in the Java language using the Java development tools of their choice.
+Using GWT, developers have the ability to develop and debug Ajax applications in the Java language using the Java development tools of their choice.
 When the application is deployed, the GWT cross-compiler translates the Java application to standalone JavaScript files that are optionally obfuscated and deeply optimized.
 When needed, JavaScript can also be embedded directly into Java code using Java comments.

 GWT does not revolve only around user interface programming; it is a broad set of tools for building high-performance client-side JavaScript functionality.
-Indeed, many vital architectural decisions are left entirely to the developer.
+Indeed, many architectural decisions are left entirely to the developer.
 The GWT mission statement clarifies the philosophical breakdown of GWT's role versus the developer's role.
-History is an example of such: although GWT manages history tokens as users click Back or Forward in the browser, it does not prescribe how to map history tokens to an application state.
+History is an example of such: although GWT manages history tokens as users click Back or Forward in the browser, it does not detail how to map history tokens to an application state.

 GWT applications can be run in two modes: